 Here are a few tips to keep in mind:

 - A newborn infant should be in a rear-facing safety seat if under one year of age or weighs less than 20 pounds.
+(The American Society of Pediatrics recommend no forward facing until AT LEAST 24 months, regardless of size.)

 - A toddler should be in a forward facing safety seat until the child exceeds the seat’s height and weight limits.